luke-anglin/hyde/_posts/christ/quotes.md

 > back from visiting grandparents.
 After the crash, they stand before God utterly stripped of their MasterCards, checkbooks, credit lines, image clothes, how-to-succeed books, and Hilton reservations.
 Here are the politician,
 > the executive, the playboy and the missionary kid, all on level ground with nothing, absolutely nothing, in their hands, possessing only what they brought in their hearts.
 How absurd and tragic the lover of money will seem on
 > that day — like a man who spends his whole life collecting train tickets and in the end is so weighed down by the collection that he misses the last train. - **John Piper**

+# Money

+> If our charities do not at all pinch or hamper us, I should say they are too small.
+There ought to be things we should like to do and cannot do because our charitable expenditure excludes them. - CS Lewis

 # Luke Thoughts